PdxCodeGuild/Full-Stack-Day-Class/notes/deployment-heroku.md

 heroku addons:create heroku-postgresql:hobby-dev
 ```

-Once you've created an app, all Heroku commands know about it by looking in the Git config.
+Once you've created an app, all Heroku commands know about it by noting that there is a `heroku` Git remote.

 ## 5. Setup Production Environment